emc2/ansible-stuff/README.md

 red-box.
 The root password is set to a *different* random value on each machine locally.
 This permits the red-box to access the machines even if the KDC is down or PAM has not been set up for Kerberos authentication.

+## Kerberos

+All authentication is handled through Kerberos, which is provided by a central KDC.  *This also holds for service-to-service authentication!*  All machines directly wired to the network are provided with the krb5.conf file.
+Laptops are assumed to be mobile, and thus are not directly Kerberized.

+Pluggable Authentication Modules (PAM) on all wired machines are configured to authenticate through Kerberos, then through UNIX accounts.
+This facilitates the creation of the local `admin` account, as a failsafe for network failure (and to allow the red-box to work).

+Ansible does *not* automatically generate the host keytabs at `/etc/krb5.keytab` or any other keytab, as doing so would require Ansible to be provided with the KDC admin password.
+This is simply too great of a risk.
+Keytabs need to be generated out-of-band.